mjordan/larkm/README.md

 ## Support for multiple NAANs

 larkm supports using a single codebase and configuration file for managing ARKs that belong to multiple NAANs.
 It does this by looking for configured NAANs as top-level keys in the configuration file, and within each of those NAAN-specific configurations, allowing for independent configuration settings.
-All operations are restricted to the provided NAAN.
+All operations, including creating/updating/deleting ARKs, resolving ARKs, logging, and searching, are restricted to ARKs that contain the provided NAAN.

+This ability allows multiple organizations that each have their own NAAN use the same instance of larkm.

 ## API docs